lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Taboos and Prohibitions that may interfere with voting
 -

+## Learning from history: How mistakes can be learned from to improve voting

 ## Decision process task size:
 - for breaking down and building up larger election processes